hamiltron/py-simple-audio/docs/simpleaudio.rst

 .. method:: PlayObject.is_playing()

-   Returns a :keyword:`True` if the playback job is still running or :keyword:`False` if it has finished.
+   Returns true if the playback job is still running or false if it has finished.

    :rtype: bool